Analysing the performance of a grant management service

 • mapped out the current grant making processes to understand the end-to-end service

-• collated the user needs for the service – both those currently being met, and those not-met
+• collated the user needs for the service – both those currently being met and not met

 Once we had an idea of how the existing service was performing, we could begin to make recommendations based on: